-Implants are surgically placed in the jaw bone, underneath the gum tissue.
-Recovery and healing typically takes between 3 and 6 months following surgery.
-The patient will then return to the office to complete the procedure.
+Implants are placed in the jaw bone via surgery beneath the tissue of your gums.
+The recovery from this procedure generally takes between 3 and 6 months after surgery.
+The patient will then be able to return to the clinic to complete the procedure.

 At this second appointment, your dentist will attach the tooth replacement (a bridge, crown or denture) to the implant.

 A root canal involves the removal of a damaged tooth root, saving the tooth from an extraction.
 The pulp will be removed from the tooth and the space cleaned.
 Next, your dentist will add a filling or crown to help restore the tooth’s function.

 Root canals are finished with a filling or crown.
 While the tooth may feel a bit sensitive for the first few days after the procedure and you may need to stick to soft foods, the procedure is usually successful and recovery should go smoothly.

 Depending on your procedure, you may feel some pain after a dental surgery but it should be manageable with over-the-counter pain relievers or prescription medication.

 What can I do to encourage recovery?